 Professor and Chair

-Susan Scarrow is the Moores Professor of Political Science and is the Chair of the Department of Political Science.
-Her teaching and scholarship focus primarily on issues of representation and political participation in parliamentary democracies, including political party development, comparative political finance, and the spread of direct democracy.
-She is co-leading a multi-national effort to establish a comparative Political Party Database, a project for which she has received funding from the National Science Foundation.
-She is co-editor of, and contributor to, Organizing Political Parties: Representation, Participation and Power, a book presenting the first analyses of this data, forthcoming with Oxford University Press in spring 2017.
+Susan Scarrow holds a John & Rebecca Moores University Professorship in the Department of Political Science.
+Her teaching and scholarship focus on representation and political participation in parliamentary democracies, including political party development, comparative political finance, and the spread of direct democracy.
+She co-leads the multi-national Political Party Database, an NSF-funded endeavor which currently encompasses over 240 parties and over 40 countries.
+She co-edited Organizing Political Parties: Representation, Participation

 Ph.D., Yale University